Skip to content

 Section titled “Systemic complications associated with SJS/TEN”

-Cases of SJS/TEN complicated by fulminant type 1 diabetes have been reported 3).
+Cases of SJS/TEN complicated by fulminant type 1 diabetes mellitus have been reported 3).
 It is presumed that a systemic immune response destroys pancreatic β-cells, highlighting the importance of blood glucose monitoring during SJS/TEN management 3).
-Other systemic complications of SJS/TEN include acute interstitial pneumonia, acute kidney injury, liver dysfunction, and coagulation abnormalities, making continuous monitoring of multiple organs essential in systemic management.
+Other systemic complications of SJS/TEN include acute interstitial pneumonia, acute kidney injury, liver dysfunction, and coagulation abnormalities, making continuous multi-organ monitoring essential in systemic management.

 Establishment of long-term follow-up systems